 People from Abroad: The rules surrounding the circumstances in which non-British nationals can apply for Universal Credit are complicated.
 As things stand, if someone is an EEA national and they have Settled Status (under the European Union Settlement Scheme) then they should be able to access Universal Credit (and other Social Security benefits) in the same way as any British national.
 EEA nationals with only Pre-settled Status should still be able to access Universal Credit if they may be considered to be a 'worker' or 'self-employed person' or someone who may be treated as retaining their status as a 'worker' or 'self-employed person' during a period when they are not working e.g. due to redundancy, ill-health or pregnancy.
 As for the rights of those with Pre-settled Status to apply for other benefits e.g. Child Benefit, New Style JSA and New Style ESA then they should be able to do so providing they meet the normal qualifying rules.
 If a person does not have Settled Status of Pre-settled Status and they are an EEA national or a national from elsewhere then their ability to work / apply for Social Security benefit may be restricted.
-Indeed, subject to their immigration status they may be disqualified from claiming Social Security benefits altogether.
+Indeed, subject to their immigration status they may be disgualified from claiming Social Security benefits altogether.
 Do seek further information and advice as necessary.

 Savings/Capital: Anyone with savings/capital of £16,000 or more will not be able to apply for Universal Credit.
+Although please see 7: Legacy Benefits and Managed Migration for situations where former tax credit claimants with capital over £16,000 may be able to apply for Universal Credit).
 Savings include savings in bank or building society accounts and investments and shares.
 Capital includes any land or property owned.
 In the case of couples, it is their joint savings/capital that counts.
 However, it does not include the accommodation the person lives in as their home.
 Personal possessions such as a car, caravan or jewellery are also not counted providing they have not been purchased with the intention of reducing a person's savings/capital so they can obtain Universal Credit or a greater amount in Universal Credit.